 Be sure you understand the following words and, as applicable, know precisely where these structures are located in the body.
-For this class it is more important to know the cranial nerve nuclei than the cranial nerve themselves.
-Pay more attention to cranial nerve XII, XI, X, IX, VII, V, to the following cranial nerve nuclei: hypoglossal, accessory, dorsal vagal, ambiguus, solitarius, trigeminal (spinal, pontine, mesencephalic), facial and finally to the ganglion of the vagus and trigeminal nerve.
+For this class it is more important to know the cranial nerve nuclei and ganglia than the cranial nerve themselves.

-We will also see the choroid plexus, 6 layered cortex, Broca's Area,and Wernicke's area, Dorsal Root Ganglia (DRG), Periacqueductal Gray Matter (PAG)..
+We will also see: the choroid plexi, the 6 layered cortex, Broca's Area, and Wernicke's area, Dorsal Root Ganglia (DRG), Periacqueductal Gray Matter (PAG)..

 Be familiar with the brain structures from each of the following pages of "Netter's Atlas of Human Neuroscience" 1st Edition (2nd Edition in parenthesis):